Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ::

-   usage: ANNOgesic.py tsspredator [-h] [--TSSpredator_path TSSPREDATOR_PATH]
+    usage: annogesic tsspredator [-h] [--TSSpredator_path TSSPREDATOR_PATH]
                              [--fasta_folder FASTA_FOLDER]
                              [--annotation_folder ANNOTATION_FOLDER]
                              [--wig_folder WIG_FOLDER] [--height HEIGHT]
                              [--height_reduction HEIGHT_REDUCTION]
                              [--factor FACTOR]
                              [--factor_reduction FACTOR_REDUCTION]
                              [--enrichment_factor ENRICHMENT_FACTOR]
                              [--processing_factor PROCESSING_FACTOR]
                              [--base_height BASE_HEIGHT]
                              [--replicate_match REPLICATE_MATCH]
-                                   [--utr_length UTR_LENGTH]
-                                   [--lib LIB [LIB ...]]
+                             [--utr_length UTR_LENGTH] [--lib LIB [LIB ...]]
                              [--output_prefix OUTPUT_PREFIX [OUTPUT_PREFIX ...]]
                              [--merge_manual MERGE_MANUAL] [--statistics]
                              [--validate_gene]
                              [--compute_program COMPUTE_PROGRAM]
                              [--compare_transcript_assembly COMPARE_TRANSCRIPT_ASSEMBLY]
                              [--fuzzy FUZZY] [--cluster CLUSTER]
                              [--length LENGTH] [--re_check_orphan]
                              [--overlap_feature OVERLAP_FEATURE]
                              [--reference_gff_folder REFERENCE_GFF_FOLDER]
                              [--remove_low_expression REMOVE_LOW_EXPRESSION]
                              [project_path]

     positional arguments:
       project_path          Path of the project folder.
 If none is given the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --TSSpredator_path TSSPREDATOR_PATH
                             If you want to assign the path of TSSpredator, please assign here.
+Default is /usr/local/bin/TSSpredator.jar
       --fasta_folder FASTA_FOLDER, -f FASTA_FOLDER
                             Path of the target fasta folder.
       --annotation_folder ANNOTATION_FOLDER, -g ANNOTATION_FOLDER
                             Path of the target gff folder.
       --wig_folder WIG_FOLDER, -w WIG_FOLDER
                             The folder of the wig folder.
       --height HEIGHT, -he HEIGHT
                             This value relates to the minimal number of read starts at a certain genomic position to be considered as a TSS candidate.
 Default is 0.3 --height_reduction HEIGHT_REDUCTION, -rh HEIGHT_REDUCTION
                             When comparing different strains/conditions and the
                             step height threshold is reached in at least one strain/condition, the threshold is reduced for the other strains/conditions by the value set here.
 This value must be smaller than the step height threshold.
                             Default is 0.2
       --factor FACTOR, -fa FACTOR
                             This is the minimal factor by which the TSS height has to exceed the local expression background.
-Default is 2.0
+Default is e.0
       --factor_reduction FACTOR_REDUCTION, -rf FACTOR_REDUCTION
                             When comparing different strains/conditions and the
                             step factor threshold is reached in at least one strain/condition, the threshold is reduced for the other strains/conditions by the value set here.
 This value must be smaller than the step factor threshold.
                             Default is 0.5
       --enrichment_factor ENRICHMENT_FACTOR, -ef ENRICHMENT_FACTOR
                             This is the minimal enrichment factor.
 During optimization will never larger than this value.
                             Default is 2.0
       --processing_factor PROCESSING_FACTOR, -pf PROCESSING_FACTOR
                             This is the minimal processing factor.
 If untreated library is higher than the treated library and above which the TSS candidate is considered as a processing site and not annotated as detected.
 During optimization will never larger than this value.
                             Default is 1.5
       --base_height BASE_HEIGHT, -bh BASE_HEIGHT
                             This is the minimal number of reads should be mapped on TSS.
 Default is 0.0
       --replicate_match REPLICATE_MATCH, -rm REPLICATE_MATCH
                             The TSS candidates should match to how many number of the replicates.
 Default is 1.
       --utr_length UTR_LENGTH, -u UTR_LENGTH
                             The length of UTR.
 It is for Primary and Secondary definition.
 Default is 300
       --lib LIB [LIB ...], -l LIB [LIB ...]
                             The libraries of wig files for TSSpredator.
 The format
                             is: wig_file_name:tex_treat_or_not(tex or notex):condi
                             tion_id(integer):replicate_id(alphabet):strand(+ or
                             -).
       --output_prefix OUTPUT_PREFIX [OUTPUT_PREFIX ...], -p OUTPUT_PREFIX [OUTPUT_PREFIX ...]
                             The output prefix of all conditions.
       --merge_manual MERGE_MANUAL, -m MERGE_MANUAL
                             If you have gff file of manual checked TSS, you can use this function to merge manual checked ones and predicted ones.
       --statistics, -s      Doing statistics for TSS candidates. it will store in statistics folder.
 Default is False
       --validate_gene, -v   Using TSS candidates to validate genes in annotation file. it will store in statistics folder.
 Default is False
       --compute_program COMPUTE_PROGRAM, -t COMPUTE_PROGRAM
                             Which program do you want to predict.
 (TSS or processing_site)
       --compare_transcript_assembly COMPARE_TRANSCRIPT_ASSEMBLY, -ta COMPARE_TRANSCRIPT_ASSEMBLY
                             If you want to compare with transcriptome assembly, please assign the folder of gff file of transcript assembly.Default is False.
       --fuzzy FUZZY, -fu FUZZY
                             The fuzzy for comparing TSS and transcript assembly.
                             Default is 5
       --cluster CLUSTER, -c CLUSTER
                             This number is for compare manual detected TSS and prediced one.
 If the position between manual checked one and predicted one is smaller or equal than this value, It will only print one of them.
 Default is 2 --length LENGTH, -le LENGTH
                             The length that you want to compare with manual check for statistics.
 If you want to compare whole genome, please don't turn it on.
 The default is comparing whole genome
       --re_check_orphan, -ro
                             If your annotation file lack information of gene or locus_tag, you can turn it on.
 It will try to compare with CDS.
 Default is False
       --overlap_feature OVERLAP_FEATURE, -of OVERLAP_FEATURE
                             If processing site and TSS are overlap, you can keep "TSS" or "processing_site" or "both".
 Default is both.
       --reference_gff_folder REFERENCE_GFF_FOLDER, -rg REFERENCE_GFF_FOLDER
                             For overlap_feature, if you want to only keep "TSS" or "processing_site", please assign the
                             reference_gff_folder.
 If you are running TSS, please assign the folder of processing site.
 If you are running processing_site, please assign the folder of TSS.
 If you want to keep "both" at overlap position, please don't turn it on.
       --remove_low_expression REMOVE_LOW_EXPRESSION, -rl REMOVE_LOW_EXPRESSION
                             If you want to remove low expressed TSS/processing site, please assign the file of manual checked gff file here.
 Please Be ATTENTION: this parameter may remove some True positive, too.
 So, please make sure you want to do it.

 - Output files